Rockbot Business Glossary

 |---|---|---|

 | "How many customers do we have?" | Count of Contracting Customers | Billing entities are not customers.
+NetSuite "customers" are not customers — they're payment methods.
 Contracting Customer count is much smaller than billing arrangement count.
 Use Consuming Customer count for utilization metrics. |

 | "What's our total ARR?" | Sum of Contracted ARR | Use Contracted ARR for forecasting.
 Consumed ARR shows utilization.
 Never add them together. |